KristinaEngland/design-system/design/typography.md

 - If used, this lead paragraph should summarize the content on the page.
 - The lead paragraph uses * Tracy to add font size information *

+## Lists
+Lists consist of related content grouped together and organized vertically.

+### Bulleted Lists
+Use bulleted lists when you don’t need to convey a specific order for list items.

+### Numbered Lists
+Use numbered lists when you need to convey a priority, hierarchy, or sequence between list items.